 Active resistance is the most negative reaction to a proposed change attempt.
 Those who engage in active resistance may sabotage the change effort and be outspoken objectors to the new procedures.
 In contrast, passive resistance involves being disturbed by changes without necessarily voicing these opinions.
-Instead, passive resisters may quietly dislike the change, feel stressed and unhappy, and even look for an alternative job without necessarily bringing their point to the attention of decision makers.
-Compliance, on the other hand, involves going along with proposed changes with little enthusiasm.
+Instead, passive resisters may dislike the change quietly, feel stressed and unhappy, and even look for a new job without necessarily bringing their concerns to the attention of decision makers.
+Compliance, however, involves going along with proposed changes with little enthusiasm.
 Finally, those who show enthusiastic support are defenders of the new way and actually encourage others around them to give support to the change effort as well.

-Any change attempt will have to overcome the resistance on the part of people to be successful.
+To be successful, any change attempt will need to overcome resistance on the part of employees.
 Otherwise, the result will be loss of time and energy as well as an inability on the part of the organization to adapt to the changes in the environment and make its operations more efficient.
 Resistance to change also has negative consequences for the people in question.
-Research shows that when people negatively react to organizational change, they experience negative emotions, use sick time more often, and are more likely to voluntarily leave the company.
+Research shows that when people react negatively to organizational change, they experience negative emotions, use sick time more often, and are more likely to voluntarily leave the company.
 Fugate, M., Kinicki, A. J., & Prussia, G. E. (2008).
 Employee coping with organizational change: An examination of alternative theoretical perspectives and models.
 Personnel Psychology, 61, 1-36.
+These negative effects can be present even when the proposed change clearly offers benefits and advantages over the status quo.

 The following is a dramatic example of how resistance to change may prevent improving the status quo.
-Have you ever wondered why the letters on keyboards are laid out the way they are?
+Have you ever wondered why the keyboards we use are shaped the way they are?
 The QWERTY keyboard, named after the first six letters in the top row, was actually engineered to slow us down.
-The first prototypes of the typewriter keyboard would jam if the keys right next to each other were hit at the same time.
-Therefore, it was important for manufacturers to slow typers down.
-They achieved this by putting the most commonly used letters to the left-hand side, and scattering the most frequently used letters all over the keyboard.
+When the typewriter was first invented in the 19th century, the first prototypes of the keyboard would jam if the keys right next to each other were hit at the same time.
+Therefore, it was important for manufacturers to slow typists down.
+They achieved this by putting the most commonly used letters to the left-hand side and scattering the most frequently used letters all over the keyboard.
 Later, the issue of letters being stuck was resolved.
-In fact, an alternative to the QWERTY named the Dvorak keyboard provides a much more efficient design and allows individuals to double traditional typing speeds.
-Yet the shift never occurred.
+In fact, an alternative to the QWERTY developed in the 1930s by educational psychologist August Dvorak provides a much more efficient design and allows individuals to double traditional typing speeds.
+Yet the Dvorak keyboard never gained wide acceptance.
 The reasons?
 Large numbers of people resisted the change.
-Teachers and typists resisted, because they would lose their specialized knowledge.
-Manufacturers resisted because of costs inherent in making the switch and the initial inefficiencies in the learning curve.
+Teachers and typists resisted because they would lose their specialized knowledge.
+Manufacturers resisted due to costs inherent in making the switch and the initial inefficiencies in the learning curve.
 Diamond, J. (2005).
-Guns, germs and steel: The fates of human societies.
+Guns, germs, and steel: The fates of human societies.
 New York: W. W. Norton.
 In short, the best idea does not necessarily win, and changing people requires understanding why they resist.